minuk-dev/minuk-dev.github.io/content/wiki/Mastering-OpenTelemetry-And-Observability.md

 	- Remove unused or unneeded components to reduce the security surface of the Collector, including the required dependencies
 	- Extend the Collector with additional capabilities
 	- Create custom packaging beyond what OTel provides
+- Securing
+	- Configuration
+		- SHOULD only enable the minimum required components.
+As covered earlier, everything enabled is a potential attack vector.
+		- SHOULD ensure sensitive configuration information is stored securely.
+	- Permissions
+		- SHOULD NOT run Collector as root/admin user.
+If the Collector is compromised and run as root/admin, then other systems may be at risk of being compromised.
+		- MAY require privileged access for some components.
+Care should be taken in these circumstances.
+	- Receivers/exporters
+		- SHOULD use encryption and authentication.
+		- SHOULD limit exposure of servers to authorized users.
+		- MAY pose a security risk if configuration parameters are modified improperly.
+	- Processors
+		- SHOULD configure obfuscation/scrubbing of sensitive metadata.
+Security can also be of the telemetry data being processed.
+		- SHOULD configure recommended processors.
+The recommended processor can help mitigate security concerns such as a distributed denial-of-service (DDos) attack.
+	- Extensions
+		- SHOULD NOT expose sensitive health or telemetry data.
+Any information made available could be used to compromise the system.
+- Management
+	- OpAMP:
+		- Remote configuration
+		- Status reporting
+		- Collector telemetry reporting
+		- Management of downloadable Collector-specific packages
+		- Secure auto-updating capabilities
+		- Connection credentials management

+### The Bottom Line
+- Distinguish between agent and gateway mode.
+	- What is the difference between agent and gateway mode?
+- Identify Collector components.
+	- When getting started, what are the most essential components to configure?
+- Configure and run the Collector.
+	- How are Collector components configured?
+- Size, secure, observe, and troubleshoot the Collector
+	- Which components can be used to observe and troubleshoot the Collector?

+## Chapter 6.
+Leveraging OpenTelemetry Instrumentation
+- Get started:
+	- Download the required dependencies.
+	- Update the configuration
+		- Automatic instrumentation: set env variables or runtime parameters
+		- Manual instrumentation: add code interfaces
+	- Update the runtime parameters and start the application.
+- Caution:
+	- Setting the `service.name` is critical and highly recommended, otherwise it will be hard to understand what service was impacted when anlyzing data.
+	- Updating the exporter settings may be necessary.
+	- Changing at least the OTLP endpoint address will be necessary for most containerized environments.

+- Auto Instrumentation
+- Manual Instrumentation
+- Programmatic Instrumentation
+- Mixing Automatic and Manual Trace Instrumentation

+### Distributions

+### The Bottom Line
+- Instrument an application in various ways.
+	- What is the difference between the automatic, manual, programmatic, and mixed methods of instrumentation?
+- Add production-ready instrumentation.
+	- After the basics of generating telemetry data that is exported to the console, what are some additional capabilities you should add in preparation for production?
+- Enrich instrumentation with metadata.
+	- What are some ways you can enrich telemetry data with metadata?

+## Chapter 7.
+Adopting OpenTelemetry
+### The Basics
+- Data portability and sovereignty, with a goal of gaining deeper insights into application availability and performance.
+- Reduced complexity, with a goal of ensuring compliance with industry standards.
+- Improved observability, with a goal of reducing mean time to detection (MTTD) and mean time to recovery (MTTR).

+### Why OTel and Why Now?
+- de facto standard
+- support various programming languages and frameworks.
+- reducing vendor lock-in

+- Consistency:
+	- Semantic conventions
+	- Processors and telemetry pipelines
+	- Context and correlation, which help end users reduce MTTR by enabling problem isolation and root cause analysis

+- gRPC vs HTTP:
+	- Instrumentation leveraged
+	- Protocols leveraged: For example, if gRPC is not used anywhere in your environment, you may not be comfortable using it.
+	- The amount of data expected: For environments generating a large amount of telemetry data, gRPC might perform better, but to date, there are no accurate benchmarks in OTel to confirm this.
+Most instrumentation libraries now default to HTTP/protobuf, but the question remains: what is the best option for the Collection.
+	- The number of dependencies: gRPC usually has many more dependencies than HTTP.
+The net result is that gRPC and its dependencies may need to be upgraded more often to address vulnerabilities, and the package size is often larger.
+	- The HTTP version used: gRPC uses HTTP 2.0 whereas HTTP defaults to 2.0 and can fallback to 1.1 if needed.
+It can also be explictly configured only to use 1.1, though this not recommended.

+### Instrumentation
+- Extensive performance tests to understand the impacts on the application, including resource utilization and startup time.
+- Configuration validation to ensure that items such as context propagation and tagging are correctly set.
+Also, note that changes in the data received may result in the need to create or update charts and alerts to ensure that they work correctly.
+- Metadata enrichment to help provide observability and ensure parity with any previous instrumentation.
+Not that enrichment may also be possible from the Collector instead of or in addition to the instrumentation.
+- Keep in mind when configuring OTel instrumentation:
+	- The exporter endpoint may need to be updated, especially for containerized environments or when the Collector is not deployed in agent mode.
+	- The service name should be set to distinguish applications from one another.
+This is necessary to understand the behavior, health, and performance of different services.
+	- You should determine how you want additional resource information to be added.
+Options include instrumentation, Collector, or both, and implementation depends on requirements.
+Leveraging Collector instances running in agent mode is the recommended default option.
+	- You should consider abstracting configuration and instrumentation where it makes sense.
+### Production Readiness
+- Performance, Reliability, Security

+### Maturity Framework
+- Level 1((Initial Implementation):
+	- Deployment of the Colelctor and basic configuration to start collecting and forwarding data to an observability platform
+	- Installation of OTel SDKs in select applications
+- Level 2 (Basic Instrumentation)
+	- Identifying and instrumenting critical services and application components using OTel SDKs
+	- Utilizing OTel APIs to generate custom telemetry data specific your application's needs
+	- Ensuring that essential signals are being collected through an environment
+- Level 3 (Advanced Instrumentation)
+	- Full-stack instrumentation, including external dependencies and third-party services
+	- Signals enriches with contextual metadata such as service names, environment tags, and user identifiers (IDs)
+	- Enhanced use of OTel APIs to capture fine-grained telemetry data for detailed analysis
+- Level 4 (Integrated Observability)
+	- Complete integration with existing monitoring and observability tools
+	- Centralized dashboards that aggregate and visualize telemetry data from multiple sources for unified visibility
+	- Advanced querying and visualization techniques to gain deeper insights into system performance and health
+- Level 5 (Proactive Observability)
+	- Predictive analytics and machine learning (ML) for anomaly detection and potential issue forecasting
+	- Incident response with automated remediation workflows to address incidents and performance bottlenecks in real time
+	- Continuous improvement through feedback loops and performance tuning

+### Brownfield Deployment
+#### Data Collection